PaigeSpiller/bikesharing/README.md

 ## Summary:

 #### In conclusion, we can easily visualize the data with Tableau to conclude that the majority of customers are Male subscribers that most often checkout bikes during standard work commute hours (6am - 9am and 5pm - 7pm on the weekdays).
-Two additional visualizations that would be useful for this analysis would be a graph that shows
+Two additional visualizations that would be useful for this analysis would be a graph that shows the ages of bikeshare users and a graph that shows what percentage of subscibers check out bikes regularly.